Get Started with a Free Water Consultation

 Explore our water softening solutions.

 According to the U.S. Geological Survey, hard water exists in a significant portion of the United States (see the map here).
-From mountain streams to aging water infrastructure, minerals might be flowing through your taps, showerheads and spigots.
+The same is true for Canada, according to the country’s health authority, which notes historical hardness levels were highest in Alberta, Manitoba and Ontario.

 Is Hard Water Bad For You?